statamic/cms/CONTRIBUTING.md

 You can chat and collaborate with other developers in the community — [Discord](https://statamic.com/discord) and the [forum](https://statamic.com/forum) are the best places to go.
 You will find many helpful folks who may be willing to help.

 ## How You Can Contribute

+### Which Repo?

+Statamic 3 is broken out into a few Github repositories.
+Here's a quick summary of each.

+- [`statamic/cms`][https://github.com/statamic/cms] is the core package.
+It doesn't run by itself but is instead a dependency consumed by Laravel apps.
+99% of the work goes on here.
+- [`statamic/statamic`][https://github.com/statamic/statamic] is the starter Laravel app used to build a new site.
+- [`statamic/docs`][https://github.com/statamic/docs] is the Statamic 3 documentation site that is curently running on [statamic.dev](https://statamic.dev).

 ### Bug Reports